Iain Matthews: Plainsong

 In 1971 Matthews recorded two solo albums, (If You Saw Thro' My Eyes and Tigers Will Survive), on Vertigo Records.
 Under the sponsorship of former Yardbird Paul Samwell-Smith, and in the company of like-minded British semi-folkies (notably ex-Fairporter Richard Thompson), he formed the band Plainsong with Andy Roberts, previously of The Liverpool Scene.
 The band's line-up consisted of Matthews, Roberts, guitarist Dave Richards and American bassist Bob Ronga.

 In 1972 Plainsong released In Search of Amelia Earhart.
-The album included a cover of Dave McEnery's "Amelia Earhart's Last Flight", plus a song by Matthews, "True Story of Amelia Earhart's Last Flight".
+The album included a cover of David McEnery's "Amelia Earhart's Last Flight", plus a song by Matthews, "True Story of Amelia Earhart's Last Flight".
 The song is based on research that suggested Amelia Earhart may have been spying on Japanese bases in the Pacific islands.
 It also included "Even the Guiding Light", an answer to Thompson's "Meet on the Ledge".